-This week, Kafkadesk spoke with Hayley, from the English Touring Theatre Company, one of Poland’s most prominent English-speaking theatre company.
+This week, Kafkadesk spoke with Hayley, from the English Touring Theatre Company, one of the most prominent English-speaking theatre company in Poland.

-What exactly is the English Touring Theatre Company?
+What exactly is the Poland-based English Touring Theatre Company?
 How did it come about?

 We started three years ago because, one evening, Don Allen wanted to see some theatre and, not understanding Polish too well, he wanted to see something in English.
 But there was nothing.
 Absolutely nothing – not at the time and not in the future.
 So, right then and there, he decided to start his own theatre company – and that’s how (and why) the English Touring Theatre Company began!